wdi-clydesdale/alemanac/README.md

 8. When adding a beer from search results, the description would be filled in.
 9. Install Alemanac on a hosted server so that it is accessible across the internet.
 10. Ability for users to sort through their journals!
+11. Hide the API key, which is visible herein, but meant to be kept private.